Skip to main content

 For the Maple Glaze

-• 1 cup Heinen’s organic confectioners sugar
+• 1 cup Heinen’s organic powdered sugar

 • 2 Tbsp.
 Heinen’s cinnamon vanilla pure organic maple syrup